 Treatment for an eating disorder involves strength and courage and with the right support and professional guidance, a full recovery is possible.
 We provide an estimated recommendation for the length of treatment needed to be based on many factors and that can be adjusted throughout the process of treatment based on progress.
-On average, clients receive a recommended 6-week stay for both adult and teen treatment programs.
+The average length of stay for Toledo Center clients is six weeks.
 Eating disorders and co-occurring mental health disorders are complex and require comprehensive solutions.
 For this reason, the Toledo Center for Eating Disorders uses time-tested, evidence-based approaches to help each client successfully recover.

 Developed by Dr. Aaron Beck in the 1960’s, Cognitive Behavioral Therapy (CBT) has been researched extensively and is the most widely used therapy for treating eating disorders, mood disorders, anxiety, and schizophrenia.
 CBT is a solution-focused, evidence-based treatment approach that emphasizes changing behavior by applying specific skills.
 CBT identifies, addresses, and teaches clients ways to challenge the core beliefs that contribute to the negative way they see themselves, other people, and the world, by focusing on the ways thinking influences emotions and coinciding behaviors.